-We offer monoclonal antibodies specific for the virus, important in research into the infection which remains a significant public health concern.
+The Native Antigen Company offers monoclonal antibodies specific to SARS-associated coronavirus, for research into the SARS, which remains a significant public health concern.

-Severe acute respiratory syndrome (SARS) is a lower respiratory tract illness that was first reported in patients from the Guandong Province of China in November 2002.
+Severe acute respiratory syndrome (SARS) is a lower respiratory tract illness that was first reported in patients from the Guandong Province of China, in November 2002.
 The causative agent, which was previously unknown, was isolated in 2003 and named as SARS coronavirus (SARS-CoV).
-The SARS coronavirus is an enveloped, single-stranded, positive RNA virus of the family Coronoviridae (NCBI) The virus is thought to have a zoonotic origin, with the horseshoe bat being the primary natural reservoir, but this has not been confirmed.
+The SARS coronavirus is an enveloped, single-stranded, positive RNA virus of the family, Coronoviridae (NCBI).
+The virus is thought to have a zoonotic origin, with the horseshoe bat being the primary natural reservoir, but this has not yet been confirmed.
 Mammals, including the palm civet, may act as intermediate hosts.

 In 2003, the SARS coronavirus spread rapidly and affected over 8,000 people in 26 countries.
 The rapid spread of SARS-CoV is thought to be due to person-to-person transmission of the virus via aerosol droplets or close contact with infected individuals.
 Since the end of the SARS epidemic, cases of SARS have only occurred in laboratory workers that have been accidentally infected (WHO).